 When something really frightens us, the impulse is to RUN.
 When surprised, we JUMP first, breathe and think later.
 Persons in severe crisis may appear befuddled or unable to respond.
 When cortisol redirects blood glucose away from the brain and to the muscles, it supports the impulse to run, but negatively affects the ability to think and to store memories in the hippocampus.

-In a study cited on the Franklin Institute website, rats were subjected to electric shock as a stressor, then asked to go through a maze that they had previously seen.
+In a study, rats were subjected to electric shock as a stressor, then asked to go through a maze that they had previously seen.
 If the rats were shocked 4 hours or 2 minutes before being sent into the maze, they were successful at navigating the maze.
 But if the shock was administered 30 minutes before the maze was presented, the rats could not successfully navigate the maze.
 The 30 minute timepoint correlates with the known peak for blood levels of cortisol after stress.

 Yau, J., Noble, J., & Seckl, J. (2011).
 11 -Hydroxysteroid Dehydrogenase Type 1 Deficiency Prevents Memory Deficits with Aging by Switching from Glucocorticoid Receptor to Mineralocorticoid Receptor-Mediated Cognitive Control Journal of Neuroscience, 31 (11), 4188-4193 DOI: 10.1523/JNEUROSCI.6145-10.2011